gnat/sublime-outline-notes-publisher/README.md

 # ✒️ Sublime Outline Notes Publisher
 Publish HTML pages using tab indented notes or markdown (md)! 🔥

+It's Obsidian in Sublime Text.

-Zero dependency publishing from the comfort of your code editor. 🔥 It's Obsidian in Sublime Text!
+Zero dependency publishing from the comfort of your code editor. 🔥

 Perfect for: